threecuptea/scala_practice2/README.md

       d) excerpt2.sc: A combinations of MyNote: a mimic implementation of case class and its companion object with apply and unapply methods; a sealed trait with multiple case object and a function pattern match those case objects; an implementation of Rational class which extends Ordered trait.

+      e) My implementations of foldLeft, foldRight, flatten, concat and reverse.